Brand Survey: 10 Questions To Ask Your Customers

 There are many ways to conduct a brand survey.
 But the only way you can get accurate data is to talk to people face to face.

-If you’d rather talk to them online, you’ll need to get permission from them first.
+If you’d rather talk to them online, you’ll need to get their permission first.
 Once you’ve got their consent, ask some questions.

 - How do they view your brand?